hhvm/user-documentation/guides/hack/11-built-in-types/22-arrays.md

-The preferred object types for providing array-like storage and operations are `vec`, `dict`, and `keyset`.
+The preferred object types for providing container-like storage and operations are `vec`, `dict`, and `keyset`.
 These supersede the earlier Hack types [Vector, Map, and Set](#legacy-vector-map-and-set), and the [legacy array](#legacy-array) type inherited from PHP.
 Additional special types,